info-201a-wi22/Stereotypes-in-Western-Media/docs/p01-proposal.md

-# Title of your Project: Project Proposal
+# The Issue of Stereotypes in Western Media: Project Proposal
 ## Code name
 SIM

-## Project title:
-The Issue of Stereotypes in Western Media

 ## Authors:
 Heran Mengisteab